-The aforementioned pattern mining algorithms usually use a density-based distance metric (in a Euclidian Space) to find a cluster of moving objects.
-Christian et al. [41] extend the distance metric by considering semantic factors, such as heading directions and speed, of a moving object.
+The aforementioned pattern mining algorithms usually use a density-based distance metric (in a Euclidean space) to find a cluster of moving objects.
+Jensen et al. [2007] extend the distance metric by considering semantic factors, such as heading directions and speed, of a moving object.

-6.2 Trajectory Clustering
+6.2.
+Trajectory Clustering

 To find representative paths or common trends shared by different moving objects, we usually need to group similar trajectories into clusters.
 A general clustering approach is to represent a trajectory with a feature vector, denoting the similarity between two trajectories by the distance between their feature vectors.
-However, it is not easy to generate a feature vector with a uniform length for different trajectories, as different trajectories contain different and complex properties, such as length, shape, sampling rate, number of points and their orders.
+However, it is not easy to generate a feature vector with a uniform length for different trajectories, as different trajectories contain different and complex properties, such as length, shape, sampling rate, number of points, and their orders.
 In addition, it is difficult to encode the sequential and spatial properties of points in a trajectory into its feature vector.

-Given the challenges mentioned above, a series of technique works have been done.
+Given the challenges mentioned previously, a series of technique works have been done.
 Since the distance metrics between trajectories have been introduced in Section 4.2, we hereafter focus on the clustering methods proposed for trajectories.
-Note that the clustering methods discussed in this section are dedicated for trajectories in free spaces (i.e. without a road network constraint).
-Though there are a few publications (e.g. [48]) discussing the trajectory clustering in a road network setting, this problem can actually be solved by the combination of map-matching and graph clustering algorithms.
-That is, we can first use map-matching algorithms to project trajectories onto a road network and then employ graph clustering algorithms to find a subgraph (i.e. a collection of roads) on the road network.
+Note that the clustering methods discussed in this section are dedicated for trajectories in free spaces (i.e., without a road network constraint).
+Though there are a few publications (e.g., Kharrat et al. [2008]) discussing the trajectory clustering in a road network setting, this problem can actually be solved by the combination of map-matching and graph clustering algorithms.
+That is, we can first use map-matching algorithms to project trajectories onto a road network and then employ graph clustering algorithms to find a subgraph (i.e., a collection of roads) on the road network.

-Gaffney et al. [13][33] proposed to group similar trajectories into clusters by using a regression mixture model and the EM algorithm.
+Gaffney and Smyth [1999] and Cadez et al. [2000] proposed to group similar trajectories into clusters by using a regression mixture model and the Expectation-Maximization (EM) algorithm.
 This algorithm clusters trajectories with respect to the overall distance between two entire trajectories.
 However, moving objects rarely travel together for an entire path in the real world.
-To this end, Lee et al. [51] proposed to partition trajectories into line segments and to build groups of close trajectory segments using the Trajectory-Hausdorff Distance, as illustrated in Figure 16 A).
-A representative path is later found for each clusters of segments.
-Since trajectory data are often received incrementally, Li et al. [56] further proposed an incremental clustering algorithm, aiming to reduce the computational cost and storage of received trajectories.
-Both Lee [51] and Li [56] adopted a Micro-and-Macro-clustering framework, which was proposed by Aggarwal et al. [2] to cluster data streams.
-That is, their methods first find mirco-clusters of trajectory segments (as demonstrated in Figure 16 B), and then group micro-clusters into macro-clusters (as shown in Figure 16 C).
-A major insight of Li's work [56] is that new data will only affect the local area where the new data were received rather than the far-away areas.
+To this end, Lee et al. [2007] proposed to partition trajectories into line segments and to build groups of close trajectory segments using the Trajectory-Hausdorff Distance, as illustrated in Figure 16(a).
+A representative path is later found for each cluster of segments.
+Since trajectory data are often received incrementally, Li et al. [2010b] further proposed an incremental clustering algorithm, aiming to reduce the computational cost and storage of received trajectories.
+Both Lee [2007] and Li [2010] adopted a Micro-and-Macroclustering framework, which was proposed by Aggarwal et al. [2003] to cluster data streams.
+That is, their methods first find mircoclusters of trajectory segments (as demonstrated in Figure 16(b)), and then group microclusters into macroclusters (as shown in Figure 16(c)).
+A major insight of Li's work [Li et al. 2010b] is that new data will only affect the local area where the new data were received rather than the faraway areas.

-Figure 16.
-Trajectory clustering based on partial segments [56]
+Fig. 16.
+Trajectory clustering based on partial segments [Li et al. 2010b].

-6.3 Mining Sequential Patterns from Trajectories
+6.3.
+Mining Sequential Patterns from Trajectories